Getting started

 In this tutorial, we are using example app, which has package name

-on Android, bundle id com.example.MyApp
+com.example.myapp on Android, bundle id com.example.MyApp on iOS

-name on both Android and iOS.
+and My App name on both Android and iOS.
 Replace any occurences

 of those names with proper values.